 4d "In the Hebrew text, this summary of the plague is given in meter.
 There are three lines in each verse, each consisting of four words.
 The first and third of the four words are the same in each line.
-The fourth word of the first line becomes the second word of the second line, and the fourth word of the second line becomes the second word of the third line (John Phillips, Exploring the Minor Prophets, page 70)."
+The fourth word of the first line becomes the second word of the second line, and the fourth word of the second line becomes the second word of the third line...
+Joel used four descriptive words to depict the four stages of the locust.
+Note the italicized terms: "That which the palmerworm [gazem, the gnawer, the old locust] hath left hath the locust [arbeh, the swarmer, the newly hatched hopper] eaten; and that which the locust [arbeh] hath left hath the cankerworm [yelek, the devourer, the crawler, the pupa] eaten; and that which the cankerworm [yelek] hath left hath the caterpiller [hasil, the consumer, the mature flier] eaten."
+These four words show the completeness of the Almighty's destructive agents."